xinkjs/xink/README.md

 ## Setup

 Create a new project, then install Vite v6 and xink as dev dependencies.
 Also be sure to install your runtime.

-> xink uses Vite v6, which is currently in beta.

 ```sh
 npm install -D vite@beta @xinkjs/xink